Macroeconomic Spillovers of Weather Shocks across U.S. States: Introduction

+We find that weather shocks generate direct negative macroeconomic effects at the local level, but also significant negative spillovers to U.S. regions not directly affected.
+Our results show that weather-related disasters have the potential to act as supply-side shocks, with significant impacts on local economies through disruptions in supply chains and labour markets.
+The results also indicate that spillovers are stronger when focusing on trade in intermediate goods, thus reinforcing the idea that input linkages across regions and sectors play a key role in amplifying the effects of economic shocks.
+In addition, we show that geographical disaggregation, parameter heterogeneity and economic linkages between states are key for quantifying spillover effects and the overall impact of weather shocks in the U.S.

-We find that weather shocks generate direct negative macroeconomic effects at the local level and significant negative spillovers to U.S. regions not directly affected.
-Furthermore, we perform several robustness checks to evaluate the quantitative and qualitative relevance of our results.
-We first assess the importance of considering economic interconnections rather than mere spatial proximity of states, when measuring spillovers.
-Therefore, we compare our baseline GVAR model with an alternative GVAR specification where states are connected by a spatial adjacency matrix.
-Moreover, our model allows for parameter heterogeneity between states.
-We thus evaluate the importance of this feature by comparing our GVAR model with its ``homogeneous-parameter counterpart'', namely a spatial panel dynamic model.
+We extend the core results along multiple directions to evaluate the robustness and relevance of our findings.
+We compare our baseline specification with an alternative GVAR model where states are connected by a spatial adjacency matrix, to assess the importance of considering economic interconnections rather than spatial proximity when measuring spillovers.
+Moreover, since the GVAR model allows for parameter heterogeneity across states, we evaluate the importance of this feature by comparing it with its ``homogeneous-parameter counterpart'', namely a spatial panel dynamic model.
 Next, we consider a country-wide regression for the U.S. to check whether disaggregation at the state level matters at all.
-We show that disaggregation, parameter heterogeneity and economic linkages between states are key for quantifying spillover effects and the overall impact of weather shocks in the U.S. Lastly, we provide a measure of the impact of spillovers for each state, by comparing responses to weather shocks between the GVAR model -- that allows for spillovers -- and individual state-specific Autoregressive Distributed Lag (ARDL) models where spillovers are implicitly muted.
+Furthermore, we quantify indirect (second-round) effects on local activity for each state, by comparing responses to weather shocks between the GVAR model -- that allows for spillovers -- and individual state-specific Autoregressive Distributed Lag (ARDL) models where spillovers are implicitly muted.
+We also address the potential endogeneity of our proxy of weather-related disasters.
+To this end, we use a two-stage instrumental variable approach that links our indicator to more exogenous, though potentially less precise, proxies for the magnitude of severe weather shocks.
+These include the number of deaths caused by extreme natural events and a storm indicator that reflects the physical severity of weather phenomena.
+Lastly, we compare the baseline results with those obtained through the use of two alternative proxies for weather shocks: one based on ex-ante impact estimates generated using the CLIMADA modelling framework \citep{aznar2019climada}, and the other based on the Actuaries Climate Index \citep[see, e.g.,][]{KimMatthesPhan2011}.